 Step 1.
 From within the relevant Project, select the Classes tab.

 Step 2.
-Select the 'New' button to create a new class.
+Select the '+ Create Class' button to create a new class.

 Step 3.
 Add any name and select 'Debt' in the 'Class Type' drop-down menu.